tsatria03/CookyCraze/docks/readme.txt

 Achievements.
 Track your progress and earn recognition for milestones across every part of the game.

-There are many achievements spread across all tracked statistics, including baking, baking slots manager, economy, upgrades, bundles, events, blackjack, the cookie flipper, the cookie lottery, the dice roller, the slot machine, and quests.
+There are many achievements spread across all tracked statistics, including baking, baking slots manager, economy, upgrades, bundles, events, blackjack, the cookie flipper, the cookie lottery, the dice roller, the slot machine, quests, and combos.
 Each achievement has a name, a description, and a hint that tells you what you need to do to unlock it.

 Achievements are shown in a dedicated menu accessible from the main game interface.
 The menu is organised into categories covering baking, economy, events, minigames, and more.